balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

 </code></pre>

-<i>ConsistencyLevel just means that the client gets informed if the replication of the shards to the specified amount of members doesn't happen in a given time.</i>
+<i>ConsistencyLevel just means that the client gets informed if the replication of the shards to the specified amount of members doesn't happen in a given time, data will be fully replicated to all nodes as soon as it's possible.</i>

+(caveat: I only checked for ANY and ALL)

 ## 4.2 Partially failing writes during network partitions

-If you choose consistency level ALL, then, based on the original description, your write will fail with timeout on the client side, but it will successfully be written to the local shard.
+If you choose *ConsistencyLevel.ALL*, then, based on the specs in the AP/CP blogpost, your write will fail with timeout on the client side, but it will successfully be written to the local copy of the shard.

 In order to see the fun effects I had the following setup: